-More commonly referred to as teenage depression, adolescent depression is not medically different from adult depression.
-However, symptoms in teens may manifest in different ways than they do in adults.
-This is due to the different social and developmental challenges facing teens.
+The mental and emotional disorder known as teen depression is no different medically from adult depression.
+However, symptoms in teens may manifest themselves in different ways than in adults.

-Depression isn’t a condition people can “snap out of.”
-They can’t simply “cheer up.”
-It is a real medical condition that can affect a person’s life in every manner if not treated properly.
+Depression isn’t a condition people can “snap out of” or simply “cheer up” from.
+It’s a real medical condition that can affect a person’s life in every manner if it’s not treated properly.

-Symptoms of depression can often be difficult for parents to spot.
-Sometimes depression is confused with typical feelings of adjusting to the changes involved with being a teenager.
+The symptoms of depression can often be difficult for parents to spot.
+Depression is sometimes confused with the typical feelings of puberty and teenage adjustment.

 - appearing sad, irritable, or tearful

-- decreased interest in activities once found pleasurable
+- a decreased interest in activities once seen as pleasurable

 - difficulty concentrating